Resilient Agent Task Delivery: Pull-Based Discovery and Role-Based Tool Filtering

 continue

-This means that regardless of what happened during the agent's downtime — NATS messages lost, pod killed mid-task, node drained — the agent reconstructs its full workload from the registry the moment it starts.
+This means that regardless of what happened during the agent's downtime — NATS messages lost, pod killed mid-task, node drained — the agent reconstructs its full workload from the inbox the moment it starts.
 No task vanishes because of infrastructure churn.

 Wrapper wait loop: task-driven wake